What Are The Weirdest Pasta Shapes?

 Number 7: Tempestine

-This makes the list not because its shape is particularly odd but because it's the smallest pasta shape in the world.
-This diminutive shape is so tiny that it takes scientific scales to weigh it and clocks in at just 0.0057g per piece, meaning it cooks insanely quickly.
+This pasta shape makes the list not because it is particularly odd but because it's the smallest pasta shape in the world.
+It is so tiny that it takes scientific scales to weigh it, and it weighs just 0.0057g per piece, meaning it cooks extremely quickly.

 Number 6: Orecchiette

-You don't need to be a super-sleuth like Coleen Rooney to work out why this quirky little shape translates as "little ears."
+You don't need to be a super-sleuth like Coleen Rooney to determine why this quirky shape translates as "little ears."
 They achieve their appearance by dragging a serrated knife across a small piece of dough, creating a unique texture that perfectly captures sauces.
 The shape is a staple in Pugliese cuisine, often served with simple tomato sauces or hearty stews.

 On the face of it, it's a rather primitive shape, but anyone who has ever tried making it by hand will tell you that its apparent simplicity is a smokescreen of the highest order.
-Bari in southern Italy, is where you will find the true experts.
-There's a great YouTube clip from Tastemade that sees America's best-known sfoglino, Evan Funke, totally blown away when he sees the speed with which the local women can churn out these funny little shapes.
+In southern Italy, Bari is where you will find the true experts.
+A great YouTube clip from Tastemade shows America's best-known sfoglino, Evan Funke, who is blown away when he sees the speed with which the local women can churn out these funny little shapes.

 Number 5: Atavi Tagliatelle

-The reason this pasta is so weird is not because of the shape (the producers decided to go with the classic tagliatelle), but because it's so eye-wateringly expensive.
+This pasta is weird not because of its shape (the producers decided to go with the classic tagliatelle) but because it's so eye-wateringly expensive.
 A 280g box of smoked Atavi pasta will set you back a whopping £22, making it almost 15,000 times more expensive than the UK's most affordable pasta sold by Morrisons.

 Number 4: Fregola Grossa

-Colloquially known as Sardinian couscous, the reason this "shape" is so unusual is because the pieces are completely different shapes and sizes.
-That might not sound like a big deal, but normally producers go to great lengths to ensure consistency so that every piece of their pasta cooks uniformly time after time.
+Colloquially known as Sardinian couscous, this "shape" is unusual because the pieces are entirely different shapes and sizes.
+That might not sound like a big deal, but typically, producers go to great lengths to ensure consistency so that every piece of their pasta cooks uniformly, time after time.
 Having tiny grains and large chunks boiled together means that some pieces will be overcooked and some will be undercooked.
-It makes for an odd but interesting eating experience, provided you go into it with your eyes wide open.
+It makes for an odd but exciting eating experience, provided you go into it with your eyes wide open.

 Number 3: Cascatelli